john-waczak/DataAssimilation.jl/docs/src/dataAssimilation/dataassim.md

 ## Goal
 The goal of data assimilation is to optimally combine our model forecast ``x_k^f`` with our observations ``z_k`` to acheive an analysis ``x_k^a`` which minimizes the error ``e_k = x_k - x_k^a`` between the true value ``x_k`` and our prediction ``x_k^a``.

+In the next section we will examine a popular approach called the **Extended Kalman Filter**.